We analyzed 15+ LLMs and their pricing and performance. LLM API pricing can be complex and depends on your preferred usage. If you plan to use:

 Please note that the exact subwords depend on the training data and BPE/WordPiece process.
 To better understand these tokenization methods, watch the video below:

-After grasping tokenization, an average price can be estimated based on project token length.
+After grasping tokenization, an average price can be estimated based on the project token length.
 Table 2 outlines token ranges by content type, such as UI prompts, email snippets, marketing blogs, detailed reports, and research papers, while noting that token counts vary across models.
-Once a model is chosen, its tokenizer can be used to have an idea of the average token count for the content.
+Once a model is chosen, its tokenizer can be used to estimate the average token count for the content.

 Context Window Implications